 Gap insurance is just like a normal insurance policy for your car and it may have certain conditions that are significant.
 For instance, if the loan you’ve borrowed has a very high-interest rate, then the insurance provider can reserve the right to not pay a claim at all.
 Here are some reasons as to why your gap insurance provider may not pay out the remaining amount:

 Car gap insurance is usually only available if you have comprehensive car insurance.
 This means that you may not be eligible for it if you have a cheaper car insurance policy such as third party only or a fire and theft policy.
-Naturally, this doesn’t particularly apply to every single lender.
-So, it’s particularly recommended you discuss this with your lender and check to see if you’d still be eligible.
+Naturally, this doesn’t apply to every single lender.
+So, it is a good idea to discuss this with your lender to see if you’d still be eligible.